gustavonikov/gustavonikov/README.md

 🛠I use tools like:  🔸 ReactJS    🔸 node.js

-😰 Not know much about, but would like to know:  🔸 Cloud services like AWS    🔸 Cibersecurity area
+😰 Not know much about, but would like to know:  🔸 Cloud    🔸 Cibersecurity area

 📍 And i'm always open to try and learning about new stuffs!